 Older Youth (12-18) have the opportunity to serve during regular worship as Acolytes (priest’s assistant), Lectors (Reading the Bible and leading prayers), and Eucharistic Ministers (helping with communion).

-St Luke’s is partner in a regional youth formation program with St James, Skaneateles and St John’s, Marcellus called Second Sunday.
-Each month on the second Sunday, between 5 and 7pm, we will share a meal together and have a time of sharing, reflecting and learning.
+St Luke’s is partner in a regional youth formation program with St James, Skaneateles and St John’s, Marcellus called FourWest.
+Each month, we will share a meal together and have a time of sharing, reflecting and learning.
 Each time will conclude with a contemporary worship service with music.
-The location will rotate monthly between the three participating churches St. John’s of Marcellus, St. James’ of Skaneateles, and St. Luke’s in Camillus.
+The location will rotate monthly between the four participating churches St. John’s of Marcellus, St. James’ of Skaneateles, St Mark the Evangelist, Syracuse, and St. Luke’s in Camillus.

 One of the foundational disciplines of faith is Study – understanding the work of God in the past to help us better discern God’s actions in the present and God’s invitation for the future.

 Adult Bible Study occurs on Mondays at 1:00pm and 6:00pm.
 You are welcome to drop into any of our sessions.

 We have a discussion group following the 10:00am Wednesday morning Eucharist